tinycorporation/RedTool/README.md

 ![Main Program](https://github.com/tinycorporation/RedTool/blob/Unfinished/Webfiles/img/redtoolmain.PNG)

 RedTool is developed and maintained by TinyCorp which is a group of four high school students studying IT.

+Disclaimer: RedTool is a program made for exam and school work and is not for commerical use.
+Just a sample program to show progress.

 ## Features
 The RedTool program and it's connected components such as the web server and website is written in a variety of languages such as